newsnowlabs/runcvm/README.md

 #### `runcvm-runtime` - `create` command

-In more detail, the RUNCVM runtime `create` process:
+In more detail, the RunCVM runtime `create` process:
 - Modifies the `config.json` file to:
    - Modify the container's entrypoint, to prepend `runcvm-ctr-entrypoint` to the container's original entrypoint and if an `--init` argument was detected, remove any init process and set the container env var `RUNCVM_INIT` to `1`
    - Set the container env var `RUNCVM_UIDGID` to `<uid>:<gid>` for the intended `<uid>` and `<gid>` for the container, and resets both the `<uid>` and `<gid>` to `0`.